-Rihanna Meets Norman Bates As Marion Crane in Next Episode of ‘Bates Motel’
+Rihanna Meets Norman Bates As Marion Crane In Next Episode Of ‘Bates Motel’

 It should be noted that inflation and an increase in home prices played into the amount of cash stolen by Rihanna’s Marion, as in 2017 the take increased by a factor of 10 to $400,000.

 As fans of Psycho know, Norman’s back story is that he suffered from Freud’s Oedipal complex and was desperately in love with his mother.
-He murdered her because he was jealous of her relationship with a boyfriend, but feels so much guilt over his deadly deed he manifests her via a second personality, Mother.
-The Mother side of Norman only reveals itself when Norman becomes sexually attracted to another female, causing Mother to become jealous and homicidal.
+He murdered her because he was jealous of her relationship with a boyfriend, but feels so much guilt over his deadly deed that he manifests her via a second personality, Mother.
+The Mother side of Norman, only reveals itself when Norman becomes sexually attracted to another female, causing Mother to become jealous and homicidal.

 "You can stand under my umbrella (ella, ella, eh, eh)" – Norman, probably. #BatesMotel pic.twitter.com/FveTuoxSwh